Schwad/Schwad.github.io/about.md

 permalink: /about/
 ---

-Hello there.
-My name is Nick Schwaderer and I currently live in beautiful Cornwall in the UK.
+## About

-On my own time I enjoy unique challenges and work, so if you would like to hire me, feel free to [get in touch.](mailto:nicholas.schwaderer@gmail.com)
+My name is Nick Schwaderer and I currently live in Belfast.
+I am happily at work at Shopify so not seeking work at this time.
+However, if there's a question you have or you would like to get in touch, [drop me a note.](mailto:nicholas.schwaderer@gmail.com)

 <form action="https://www.getdrip.com/forms/275494850/submissions" method="post" data-drip-embedded-form="275494850">
   <h3 data-drip-attribute="headline">Stay in Touch</h3>